-British Columbia or "BC" as it is commonly known, is four times the size of Great Britain and its northern half, bordered by Alaska and the Yukon, is a largely pristine wilderness of glaciers, fjords, lakes and waterfalls.
+British Columbia or "BC" as it is commonly known, is four times the size of Great Britain and its northern half, bordered by Alaska and the Yukon, is a pristine wilderness of glaciers, fjords, lakes and waterfalls.

 A good place to begin is BC's largest city, Vancouver, a young and vibrant metropolis that is consistently voted one of the world's most attractive cities to live.
 On Vancouver Island the provincial capital, Victoria, is a colonial gem, with an old-world charm and a mild Pacific climate.

-The province’s spectacular scenery includes the famed coastal Inside Passage, the old-growth rainforests and big surf beaches of Vancouver Island, the vast cowboy country of the Cariboo, the orchards and vineyards of the Okanagan Valley and the Kootenay Rockies with their bears, elk and eagles.
+The province's scenery includes the coastal Inside Passage, the old-growth rainforests and big surf beaches of Vancouver Island, the vast cowboy country of the Cariboo, the orchards and vineyards of the Okanagan Valley and the Kootenay Rockies with their bears, elk and eagles.

 The First Nations of the Pacific seaboard are renowned for their totem poles and longhouses and after many years of oppression the native cultures and arts are now resurgent.